godotengine/godot-docs/classes/class_array.rst

 Returns a copy of the array.

 If ``deep`` is ``true``, a deep copy is performed: all nested arrays and dictionaries are duplicated and will not be shared with the original array.
 If ``false``, a shallow copy is made and references to the original nested arrays and dictionaries are kept, so that modifying a sub-array or dictionary in the copy will also impact those referenced in the source array.
+Note that any :ref:`Object<class_Object>`-derived elements will be shallow copied regardless of the ``deep`` setting.

 .. rst-class:: classref-item-separator